Luis F. Angel, MD

 His design experience includes coronary stents, surgical grafts, AAA stent grafts, heart valves, venous valves, septal occluders, embolic protection devices, vena cava filters, and catheter based delivery systems.
 Since he joined BiO2 Medical in 2007, Jeff has continued to apply his creativity and management to the development of the Angel® Catheter and future product roadmap.

-Joseph Piercy serves as the Comptroller and Secretary of BiO2 Medical, Inc. His duties include overseeing the day-to-day financial and corporate affairs of the company.
+Joseph Piercy serves as BiO2 Medical’s Secretary and General Manager, EMEA.
+His duties include overseeing the day-to-day financial and corporate affairs of the company.

 Mr. Piercy has been continuously employed with the same core group of individuals since 1999, through two previously successful startup companies, Advanced Bio Prosthetic Services Ltd. (ABPS) and CardioSpectra, Inc. During these years, Mr. Piercy has served in various engineering and management capacities.